- Boasting two solid Double Plus (A++) or BETTER sides, we guarantee you’ve never heard Some Girls sound this good

-- It’s got weight, punch, energy and fullness – qualities key to the best sounding pressings
+- It’s got weight, punch, energy and fullness – qualities key to the better sounding pressings

 - 5 stars: “Opening with the disco-blues thump of ‘Miss You,’ Some Girls is a tough, focused, and exciting record, full of more hooks and energy than any Stones record since Exile on Main St. Even Their rockers sound harder and nastier than they have in years.”